wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

     * What are the high-level steps you would need to take?

         * *Provision an HDInsight cluster.*
-        * *Author a topology project in Java or C\# (when using SCP.NET) that uses the EventHubSpout.*
+        * *Author a topology project in Java or C# (when using SCP.NET) that uses the EventHubSpout.*
         * *Compile and package the project.*
         * *Manually submit the project using your cluster's Storm Dashboard.*
         * *Alternately, if developing in Visual Studio using the HDInsight Tools for Visual Studio, right-click the project and choose **Submit to Storm on HDInsight**.*

-    > Note: In step ii, support for tumbling windows is something that needs to be built upon the primitives provided by Storm.
+    > Note: In step 2, support for tumbling windows is something that needs to be built upon the primitives provided by Storm.
 There are open source projects that can help by providing these higher-level event processing functions (such as FlowMix, [[https://github.com/calrissian/flowmix]](https://github.com/calrissian/flowmix)), but it is important to recognize that this functionality is not a part of the baseline Storm.

 4. How would you store the "hot" data for consumption by the web dashboard?
 Estimate the write throughput you would require---does your selected store support it?